roboteng/square-word-solver/notes.md

 ## Interesting case

-These three solutons might be a good test case for a full solver.
+These three solutions might be a good test case for a full solver.

 - brief,liner,ovary,genie,steer
 - cried,liner,ovary,genie,steer